The Border Interview Becomes a Machine-Readable Case

 Border AI often begins before narrative.
 It begins with identity.

 The U.S. Department of Homeland Security describes biometrics as automated recognition based on biological and behavioral characteristics, including fingerprints, iris patterns, and facial features.
 DHS says biometrics are used for illegal-entry detection, immigration benefits, vetting, travel, trade, law enforcement, and visa verification.
-Its Office of Biometric Identity Management maintains a large biometric repository and provides comparison results to decision-makers.
+Its Office of Biometric Identity Management provides services to compare, store, share, and analyze biometric identity information for DHS and mission partners.

 That ordering has political force.
 A person whose phone camera fails, whose face match is uncertain, whose name is transliterated differently, whose prior record is incomplete, or whose body does not cooperate with the biometric system may encounter the state first as a technical exception.
 The interview has not yet judged the story, but the interface has already marked friction.